p1k0chu/kernel/README.md

 # kernel

 this is my kernel written from nothing for learning purposes.
-its x86 assembly.
+its x86\_64 assembly.

 it contains first and second stage bootloader and a kernel,
-second entering protected mode and loading the kernel at 1 MB in ram ("high memory")
+second entering long mode and loading the kernel at 1 MB in ram

+second boot loader is 32 bit nasm + C
-the kernel is a combination of NASM and C (both 32 bit)
+the kernel is x86\_64 NASM + C

 # Build